 Computer Software Development

-The Computer Software Development Department at Cincinnati State offers four associate’s degree programs.
+Computer Software Development at Cincinnati State includes four associate’s degree programs, and a certificate program.

 - Business Programming and Systems Analysis (BPA) focuses on applications of software development and business/systems analysis.
 Students gain technical skills in analysis, design, development, and deployment of computer-based information systems, including mobile systems.